ghacks Technology News

 Take a look at the screenshot to get an impression of how this looks like.

 As you can see you can actually save one complete toolbar by joining the Menu Toolbar in Firefox with the Navigation Toolbar.
-Instead of using the Hide Menu Extension you could simply use this one to get the same effect but keep all options in reach.
+Instead of using the Hide Menu Extension you can simply use this one to get the same effect but keep all options in reach.
 It takes some time to get used to the new look but it works fine after a few hours.

 Hi Martin,